-People spend on average $123 on their partner’s gifts.
+Americans plan to spend an average of $251 on gifts for themselves and their partners.
 Experts somewhat agree with this sum.
 They recommend that people should spend about $100 on their spouses, $75–$100 on their parents, $50 on their siblings, and $75 on their children.

 Final Take on the Christmas Spending Statistics

 How has the pandemic changed the favorite holiday spending habits?
-Apparently, we haven’t saved one bit, which may be a good indicator nothing has changed much regarding gift-giving in the “new normal”.
+Apparently, we haven’t saved one bit, which may be a good indicator that nothing has changed much regarding gift giving in the “new normal”.